learn-co-curriculum/week-6-weekend-homework/README.md

-# Labor Day Weekend Homework
+# Week 6 Weekend Homework

-Just what you wanted to do this Labor Day!

-## Part 0: Self Reflection

-Please fill out the self reflection [here](https://docs.google.com/forms/d/e/1FAIpQLSdL7UEZwVberai5edKSiX6nkGPTIm1biIDATHUV7cGULxYfPA/viewform).
-This is a time to reflect on all of the awesome stuff you've learned this week.

-## Part I: Labs!

-* Flatstagram lab
-* JS Task Lister lab

-## Part II: Independent Rails Project

-You'll spend this weekend constructing a small Rails project independently--no pairs this time!
-Though of course you can and should reach out to classmates for support, this project is yours alone.

-### Requirements

-* 3 models with one join table
-* Minimum of one nested form
-* Minimum of one AJAX-ified form.
-In other words, one of your forms should be submitted via AJAX, and you should use jQuery to change the appearance of the page upon receiving a successful response from you AJAX request.

-## Part 2: Readings
+Congrats on making it through Rails!
+Now it's time to continue on our programming journey by learning JavaScript.

+Over the three-day weekend, please do the following:

-Read the following chapters of the *You Don't Know JS* book:
+1. Read the following chapters of the *You Don't Know JS* book:

 * [Up and Going](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/README.md#you-dont-know-js-up--going)
 * [Scope and Closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures)
 * [Types and Grammar](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/README.md#you-dont-know-js-types--grammar)

+2. Labs
+We've deployed a number of labs to your track.
+Please check the track nav under the `Javascript` unit.

 Advanced readings: